-Management continues to evaluate the impact of the COVID-19 pandemic and has concluded that the specific impact is not readily determinable as of the date of the balance sheet.
-The financial statement does not include any adjustments that might result from the outcome of this uncertainty.
+Management continues to evaluate the impact of these types of risks on the industry and has concluded that while it is reasonably possible that these types of risks could have a negative effect on the Company's financial position, results of its operations and/or search for a target company, the specific impact is not readily determinable as of the date of these consolidated financial statements.
+The consolidated financial statements do not include any adjustments that might result from the outcome of this uncertainty.